mieweb/herbie/README.md

 Voila!
 Now a Herbie robot button should exist on the toolbar.
 It will inject Herbie into the background of the current tab of any webpage.

-Initial Herbie
+## Initial Herbie
 ----

+Feel free to check out Herbie, which was written in jQuery in 2015.
+This was one of the first versions.

-An online demo is available here: http://mieweb.github.io/herbie/demo/index.html#run_herbie
+An online demo is available here: [Herbie Demo](http://mieweb.github.io/herbie/demo/index.html#run_herbie)

 ![Initial version of Herbie](http://mieweb.github.io/herbie/herbie_movie.gif)

 About
 -----